Download the Root CA Certificate

 4. Refresh the browser tab that's connected to the device.

-You're prompted to enter your user name and password.
+You're prompted to enter the username and password.

 Chrome